raffaeleav/crash-stat/README.md

 ## Built with
-- [R](https://www.r-project.org/) - to apply the statistical indices and visualize the data through diagrams
+- [R](https://www.r-project.org/) - used for calculating statistical indices and visualizing the data through diagrams